MicrosoftDocs/Dynamics-365-Operations.nb-no/articles/fin-ops-core/dev-itpro/get-started/removed-deprecated-features-platform-updates.md

 | **Distribusjonsalternativ**              | Alle |
 | **Status**                         | Avskrevet  |

-## <a name="platform-updates-for-version-10023-of-finance-and-operations-apps"></a>Plattformoppdateringer for versjon 10.0.23 av Finance and Operations-apper
+## <a name="platform-updates-for-version-10023-of-finance-and-operations-apps"></a>Plattformoppdateringer for versjon 10.0.23 av økonomi- og driftsapper

 ### <a name="ondbsynchronize-event"></a>OnDBSynchronize-hendelse